 Set within the grounds of Caerphilly Castle, the fayre has many stalls offering authentic crafts and experiences for the whole family to enjoy, including puppet shows and Victorian-inspired board games.

-Just outside the Castle’s Main Hall was a traditional harmonipan (below left) that was playing festive jingles as a machine spouted out artificial snow from above – very cheery!
+The festive atmosphere was elevated by a traditional harmonipan (below left) that was playing festive jingles as a machine spouted out artificial snow from above.

-Climbing a narrow spiral staircase in the Castle’s Keep, I entered a room to find people making their own Christmas wreaths.
-I was told at certain times visitors can sit and hear ghost tales in the dimly-lit room nearby.
+Climbing a narrow spiral staircase in Caerphilly Castle’s keep is a room where people were making their own Christmas wreaths.
+I was told at certain times visitors can sit and hear ghost tales in the dimly lit room nearby.

 The castle rooftop offers great views over the fortress and Caerphilly town centre which is lined with dozens of food, craft and gift stalls for the Caerphilly Castle Market.

 If you’re unable to visit Caerphilly at Christmas time, the town is certainly worth exploring anytime of year.
 Caerphilly Castle is over 700 years old and is the second largest fortress in Britain, the first being Windsor Castle.

 Post updated: 10/2020